Gunsmith Cats: Release

 The OVA was licensed by ADV Films who released the first episode in North America on February 20, 1996.
 There was a choice of either subtitled or dubbed VHS, as well as a bilingual Laserdisc.
 A special edition was also released of the subtitled version, along with a 40-minute making of documentary.
 ADV then chose the series for their first release in the United Kingdom.
 The first volume was released on June 3, 1996, as subtitled or dubbed VHS and also included the documentary.

 The anime adaptation was broadcast on the Encore Action Channel in September 2000.

 A DVD release of all 3 episodes and the making of special was released in North America on March 27, 2001, before being rereleased as part of ADV's "Essential" range with a lower price on April 13, 2004.

 On December 3, 2017, AnimEigo announced that they acquired the license for Gunsmith Cats, and that they would host a Kickstarter campaign to produce a Blu-ray edition for the series.
 The Blu-ray shipped in 2019, with AnimEigo announcing that "the Gunsmith Cats Explosive Edition Kickstarter was our most successful yet."

+Proposed film

+In April 1999, producer Ben Myron revealed in an interview with Comics2Film that he will be developing Gunsmith Cats as a live action film written and directed by Kari Skogland.
+Myron was compelled to hire Skogland due to her directing on Men with Guns.
+No news or activity would come out since then.